Jakgolec/Project1/README.md

 -
 ## Testing

-- After viewing website on github pages, I saw that letter were not standing out and changed them to white to increase accesibility.
+- After viewing website on github pages, I saw that letter were not standing out and changed them to white to increase accessibility.
-- Viewing About Us section made me realise text was too small and required to match introduction in size.
+- Viewing About Us section made me realize text was too small and required to match introduction in size.
-- Used different browsers like mozilla and chrome to test the website
+- Used different browsers like Mozilla and chrome to test the website
-- I utilised chrome developer tools to see how will the website display on different deveices.
+- I utilized Chrome developer tools to see how will the website display on different devices.

 ### Validator Testing